-When researching web host providers to house your domain, one factor to evaluate is the cost for your required amount of bandwidth,
+When researching web host providers to house your domain, one factor to evaluate and compare is the cost for your required amount of bandwidth,

 Yes, many providers offer “unlimited” plans, but upon taking a closer look, you’ll find that unlimited isn’t truly unlimited – there are always penalties if you use too much as is based on a “normal” usage, whatever that means.
 That said, knowing how much bandwidth your site truly requires can be a bit of an art form.

 Essentially, it’s just a term to quantify the rate of traffic and data allowed to flow between users and your site via the internet.

 The term “bandwidth” is loosely use to describe “data transfer” but in reality these two are two different things.